Chart Color Schemes

 Coonamble features high concentrations of lone person households, with a fairly typical median household size

 Family households comprise 63.8% of all households, including 19.0% couples with children, 23.4% couples without children, and 19.4% single parent families.
-Non-family households make up the remaining 36.2%, with lone person households at 32.3% and group households comprising 3.6%.
+Non-family households account for the remaining 36.2%, with lone person households at 32.3% and group households making up 3.6% of the total.
 The median household size is 2.4 people, which matches the Regional NSW average.

 Frequently Asked Questions - Households